codeborne/play-kotlin/README.md

 This is not a reusable module (yet).

-Note that we don't call Kotlin compiler from within running Play (as it does with Java), but rely on already precompiled Kotlin classes by the IDE or build system.

-A lot of work is still to be done.

 ## TODO

 - initialize Kotlin compiler only once (it takes time)
 - incremental compilation?
-- javassist problem - do not use LocalVariableEnhancer with Kotlin, add a better API for rendering
+- add a better API for rendering
 - add better API for JPA